 Whatever you’ve heard about it – forget it.
-No matter how many pictures you see, stories you hear or cool films with Colin Farrell you see – nothing quite prepares you for seeing it in the flesh.
+No matter how many pictures pop up on your feed, stories you hear or cool films with Colin Farrell you see – nothing quite prepares you for seeing it in the flesh.

 This is a city that conjures up times long-past, the heydey of Flemish architecture, strategic waterways and old-world wealth.